gao-hongnan/mlops-pipeline-v1/README.md

 ### Integration Testing

 Integration tests look at how different parts of your system work together.
 These might be particularly important for ML workflows, where data pipelines, training scripts, and evaluation scripts all need to interact smoothly.

+### System Testing

+System testing falls within the scope of black-box testing, and as such, should require no knowledge of the inner design of the code or logic.

+In a machine learning context, system testing might involve running the entire machine learning pipeline with a predefined dataset and checking if the output is as expected.
+You would typically look to see if the entire system, when run end-to-end, produces the expected results, given a specific input.
+This could involve evaluating overall system performance, checking the quality of the predictions, and validating that the system meets all the specified requirements.

 ## Performance Testing/Benchmarking